The Design Process: Programming Continues

 The Five-Step Process

 Programming takes form as a five-step process.
-We have already discussed step 1- Collecting and analyzing facts.
+We have already discussed step one and two-

 Of course, it can't be simple enough to end there.
 Once we have all of the above, we look at the human element (ergonomics, anthropometrics, comfort) and utilize questionnaires to culminate any additional information that may have been missed with our observations during the measure meeting.
 Additional meetings may be required to interview the client and observe how the spaces are currently used (as much as possible).